MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/room-systems/index.md

 </ul>

 > [!NOTE]
 > Skype Room Systems v2 is intended for use with Skype for Business Server 2015 or Skype for Business Online.
-Teams support is coming very soon. <br><br>Earlier platforms like Lync Server 2013 are not expected to work with Skype Room Systems v2.
+Microsoft Teams support is coming very soon. <br><br>Earlier platforms like Lync Server 2013 aren't expected to work with Skype Room Systems v2.

-These articles are intended for people tasked with planning, deploying, and managing Skype Room Systems v2 devices, and not for the end users of the system.
-End users will be more interested in the [online help](https://support.office.com/en-us/article/Skype-Room-Systems-version-2-help-e667f40e-5aab-40c1-bd68-611fe0002ba2).
+These articles are intended for people tasked with planning, deploying, and managing Skype Room Systems v2 devices, and not for the users of the system.
+Users will be more interested in the [online help](https://support.office.com/article/Skype-Room-Systems-version-2-help-e667f40e-5aab-40c1-bd68-611fe0002ba2).